 Requirements and expectations

-- they shall pass the examinations of the economics courses they take.
+- They shall pass the examinations of the economics courses they take.
 A research assistant contract after the first year is conditional on passing these exams.

 - SAFE research assistants are expected to choose a supervisor from among the SAFE professors no later than by the first month of the second year.
 The choice does not exclude research projects with any other SAFE researchers.

-- The candidate can chose to either write a book or a paper-based dissertation in English aiming at peer-reviewed international publication in renown law journals (actual publication is not a prerequisite for graduation, however, the doctoral committee has to certify sufficient quality for a decent chance of publication).
+- The candidate can choose to either write a book or a paper-based dissertation in English aiming at peer-reviewed international publication in renown law journals (actual publication is not a prerequisite for graduation, however, the doctoral committee has to certify sufficient quality for a decent chance of publication).

 Leibniz Institute for Financial Research SAFE